steamcmd/docker/README.md

 > *on the Microsoft docs for more information on the subject.*

 > ***Note:***
-> *Regular CentOS images and CentOS Stream images are currently build and tagged*
+> *The CentOS images are based on CentOS Stream images seeing the old images are*
-> *separately.
-Eventually the Stream images will replace the regular CentOS tags*
+> *deprecated.
+If the "old style" of CentOS images are needed, the Rocky Linux*
-> *As an alternative to CentOS Stream, Rocky Linux images are also available.*
+> *are recommended as an alternative.*

 ## Usage